 The group, adorn in white clothing with yellow sashes and white headbands, arrives around 9.30am where they proceeded to pay their respect to the Nine Emperor Gods and the temple’s deities as well to burn incense paper as offerings before beginning the ceremony.

 After the lion dance was over, the caretaker along with the Bedok North Block 517 entourage boarded the bus to head back to the altar station.
-On the bus. the caretaker sat at the front of the bus, all the while holding the urn.
+On the bus. the caretaker sat at the front of the bus, all the while holding the censer.
 The bus along with the lorry ferrying the lion dance troupe then drove back to the carpark near Block 517.

-Upon reaching the carpark, the entourage exits the bus first with the caretakers being the last two to get off the bus holding the urn and the plate with the covered scrolls.
+Upon reaching the carpark, the entourage exits the bus first with the caretakers being the last two to get off the bus holding the censer and the plate with the covered scrolls.
 They then proceed to walk toward the open grass patch where the altar station had been set up, along with an opera stage and a separate altar.

 Similarly, the path is cleared by the sprinkling of rice and salt and holy water and pomelo leaves.
 As they approached the altar station, lion dance troupe had already positioned themselves at the entrance, awaiting the arrival of the caretakers.
 Again, the lion dance troupe would perform a short routine to greet the Nine Emperor Gods before the caretakers proceed to pay respects at the alternate altar before heading over to the main altar.

 At the main altar, they are once again greeted by another lion dance before they entered the tentage.
 As they entered, a member of the Block 517 altar station was kneeling with 9 joss sticks in hand to welcome the Nine Emperor Gods.